 Advertising without Third-Party Cookies: Frequently Asked Questions

-As this is such a big focus for marketers in 2021, we have compiled a list of some of the most frequently asked questions in regards to the deprecation of third-party cookies.
+As this is such a big focus for marketers in 2021, we have compiled a list of some of the most frequently asked questions in regards to programmatic advertising and the deprecation of third-party cookies.

 What is currently happening with the deprecation of third-party cookies?